lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 The properties of this matrix, will allow us to use screen coordinates.

-So we will need another set of shaders, one vertex and one fragment shader in order to draw the objects in our HUD.
-The vertex shader is very simple.
+We can now continue with thee implementation of the HUD.
+The next thing that we should do is create another set of shaders, a vertex and a fragment shaders, in order to draw the objects of the HUD.
+The vertex shader is actually very simple.

 ```glsl
 #version 330